-Yet, how do you keep contingent talent from jumping ship?
-Here are some tips to consider when designing a talent acquisition program.
+So, how do you keep contingent talent from jumping ship or declining a contract extension?
+Here are some tips to consider to keep talent (coming back).

 Involve Human Resources with Procurement